zoom-care/candidate-project-qa-automation/README.md

 - The popup should contain "Use my location" option.
 - It should also contain a input text box to enter city on zip.
 - Enter a zip code Ex 97124 .
 The popup should display a dropdown with available address.
 - The page should be updated with the selected location.
-If available clinic/provider/appointment is present then that deatils should be displayed.
+If available clinic/provider/appointment is present then that details should be displayed.

 ### TC 2 : Verify Care Selector Popover (Automated)